thomas-melville/myNotes/General/Career_Development/VI.md

 enter to search
 n to search for next occurance
 N to search for previous occurance
+* highlights all occurances of the word the cursor is on

 % to find matching closing bracket
 	cursor needs to be on opening bracket